-Once you’ve chosen your air conditioner, the rate you pay for labour may also differ by the area you live in and the ease of access on your property.
+Once you’ve chosen your air conditioner, the rate you pay for labour may also differ depending on where you live and how easy it is to access your property.

-How much does it cost to install an air conditioner?
+How much does it cost to install air conditioning?

 In Australia, air conditioning installers charge by the hour, and according to online service directory Hipages, you can expect the following prices for a split system unit: